Stewie154/pokedex/README.md

 	* Render a list of pokemon components for each pokemon in the store
 	* add animation for when a pokemon list item is hovered, underline and pokeball image
 	* When a pokemon is clicked, navigate to pokemon screen and display some info about it (with a picture)
+	* Add enough info, make it look good & responsive
 	* Add a back button to get back the list on the home screen
+	* Set selected pokemon back to an empty object on back button click, navigate to home page

 * Step 4:
 	* Create a pagination component